1stdibs/WrapModel/README.md

 ### <a name="dates"></a>Date properties

-`WrapPropertyDate` (`WPDate`) handles several different formats of dates specified via an enum.
+`WrapPropertyDate` (`WPDate`) handles several common formats of dates specified via an enum.
 Incoming translation from string attempts to decode from the specified date type first, but then also tries all the other types it knows about.
 Conversion back to string always uses the specified date type.
+This is the most forgiving date property type.

-Date types currently supported are:
+Date types currently supported by `WPDate` are:
 ```
         dibs               // 2017-02-05T17:03:13.000-03:00
         secondary          // Tue Jun 3 2008 11:05:30 GMT